From Forming to Performing: Mastering the Forming Stage of Team Development

 Next, it takes away the fear of failure and encourages team members to experiment and push boundaries.
 Finally, it makes teams more compatible and fosters trust.

 Team leaders can encourage a culture of open communication by staying approachable.
 It’s important to take feedback through anonymous surveys and forms.
-You can try ClickUp Forms, which are super-customizable and easy to gather feedback from teams.
+You can try ClickUp Forms, which are super-customizable and make it easy to gather feedback from teams.

 🧠 Remember: Express a genuine interest in your team’s wellbeing and create a safe space for them to voice their concerns.
 Recognize and celebrate milestones and work together to overcome challenges.
 Address misunderstandings promptly and promote mutual respect.